From Inpainting to Editing: Unlocking Robust Mask-Free Visual Dubbing via Generative Bootstrapping: Details of Timestep-Adaptive Multi-Phase Learning

-where $\mathcal{D}$ denotes the VAE decoder.
-Importantly, this clipping is applied only in the denoising computation, not to the actual timestep $t$ used in the model's forward pass.
-The model still operates with the original $t$ value, enabling it to learn important structural and lip movement information in high- and mid-noise regions.
-We set $t_{\text{thres}} = 0.6$ in our experiments.
+where $\tau = \min(t, t_{\text{thres}})$.
+Importantly, this truncation is applied \emph{exclusively} in the denoising computation for loss supervision.
+The model's forward pass remains conditioned on the actual timestep $t$, enabling it to learn essential global structure and lip movement patterns even in high-noise regions.
+By capping the scaling factor at $t_{\text{thres}}$ (set to 0.6 in our experiments), we stabilize the training objectives without restricting the model's perception of the noise level.

-\subsection{SyncNet supervision.}
+\subsection{SyncNet supervision}

 For lip-sync tuning, we adopt a SyncNet~\citep{chung2016syncnet} comprising a visual encoder $S_V$ and an audio encoder $S_a$ to discriminate temporal alignment between video and audio clips.
 The lip-sync loss is defined as: